zorn/mikezornek.com/content/posts/2019/2/professional-ios-projects-code-documentation/index.md

 }
 ```

-To add documentation use three backslashes `///` to start a line of documentation.
+To add documentation use three slashes `///` to start a line of documentation.
 You’ll want to document the type, the properties and then methods.
 Also, notice for methods that take parameters there is a format to document them as well.

 > In Xcode you can also use `Option+Command+/` to bulk paste a documentation line template.
 This template is particularly useful when documenting a method with lots of parameters and other parts.